 There are three simple steps we can take to uncover the truth about our traditional concepts of God and religion, particularly within Judeo-Christian, Islamic traditions.

-- Recognize by virtue of steps 1 and 2 that all religious beliefs in the supernatural are therefore false, which automatically proves that God and religious beliefs in the supernatural are imaginary.
+- Recognize by virtue of steps 1 and 2 that all religious beliefs in the supernatural are therefore false, which automatically demonstrates that religious beliefs in a supernatural God and “realm” are imaginary.

-In the abovementioned three easy steps, we can prove that God and religious beliefs in the supernatural are imaginary and false, because while we cannot technically prove a universal negative, that is, we cannot prove the non-existence of something, we can prove the fact these ideas are based on contradictions and double-standards.
-Because they are based on contradictions and double-standards, which are always false, these ideas therefore cannot be true, and by extension, are not true.
+In the abovementioned three easy steps, we can prove that God and religious beliefs in the supernatural are imaginary and false, because while we cannot technically prove a universal negative, that is, we cannot prove the non-existence of something, we can prove the fact these ideas are based on contradictions and double standards.
+Because they are based on contradictions and double standards, which are always false, these ideas therefore cannot be true, and by extension, are not true, as we have discovered before and in the last chapter.
 So, we technically don’t need to “prove” God does not exist.
 We only need to prove the fact such an idea like God is self-contradictory, which automatically makes this idea false.
 It’s as simple as that.

 It is easy to see how believing in the afterlife can contribute to greatly undervaluing life in the here-and-now, and how such a belief allows us to excuse our ignorance, ignore the real needs of people on Earth, and be insensitive to human suffering since “something better” is awaiting those who suffer “in faith.”
 It is also easy to see how those in power can easily coerce the proletariat into tolerating injustice and less than decent treatment since “something better” awaits them after death if they remain “obedient” to their faith and to those in power.
 Whom does such a belief benefit?
 It benefits those in power who would keep the masses under their thumb through the coercive means of reward and punishment, whether this is done by the Church or the State.
 Religious belief allows the strong to remain feeling strong by suppressing the weak by getting them to buy in to the idea it is “pleasing” in the eyes of God for them to suffer and obey, and for the weak to aspire to strength through believing the idea God is “on the side of the suffering,” and “something better” awaits them after death in reward for their obedience to the power structures who rule over them.
 Since the ego needs of both the weak and the strong are so perfectly met under these beliefs, it is no wonder the ideas of God and the afterlife have been perpetuated for millennia.

 The concept of the afterlife, as we have come to understand it in modern Christianity, is absent in Old Testament Judaism, and did not actually come about until the invention of Christianity.
 It would take Jesus – the “Prince of Peace” to finally speak of the “weeping and gnashing of teeth” of the damned – a remarkable contradiction for a man who taught others to “love and forgive your enemies,” while speaking of their eternal punishment at the same time.
 While this may seem to contradict the notion of a God of “love” and “forgiveness,” this seeming contradiction makes sense when we realize Christianity was almost certainly invented or re-invented by those working for the narcissistic and egotistical Roman Flavian emperors, who were never interested in the true freedom and enlightenment of humankind, but in perpetuating ignorance, blind obedience to authority, demanding the worship of themselves as gods, and the enslavement of others, as will be explored in the upcoming chapter, “Caesar’s Messiah.”
-The proof of this can be found in the very scriptures themselves, particularly by what both Jesus and the apostle Paul said, and perhaps more importantly, what they did not say, especially if we read their words as Roman propaganda instead of “divine” literature.
-We need to be very suspicious of Jesus’ lack of condemnation of slavery, and especially Paul’s instruction to slaves and the proletariat not to resist their masters or people who rule in authority over them.
+Even if one is skeptical of the “Caesar’s Messiah” theory, the evidence that Christianity was almost certainly the invention of a given power structure desiring control of others can be found in the very scriptures themselves, particularly by what both Jesus and the apostle Paul said within scripture, and perhaps more importantly, what they did not say within scripture.
+Jesus’ lack of condemnation of slavery, and Paul’s instruction to slaves and the proletariat not to resist their masters or people who rule in authority over them is especially suspicious.
 While it is true that a well-functioning society requires some semblance of order and not constant anarchy and rebellion for no good reason, it is never just or reasonable to accept suppression and injustice by intimidation and coercion from the few so they can benefit at the expense of the many, which has been the case in virtually all societies throughout history regardless of what form of government is in power.
 Jesus did not even have to abolish slavery to have at least some measure of credibility.
 All he had to do was simply state that slavery is unjust and a human abomination, but amazingly, he had nothing at all to say about the incredible injustice of slavery, which is remarkable for the very Son of God who lived at a time and in a place where slavery and its cruelties was widespread.
+However, these words of scripture condoning slavery make sense if we read them as Roman propaganda, or the propaganda of another authoritative power structure instead of “divine” literature.
+“Divine” literature would not be written to serve such base human self-interests as the owning of other human beings as property for one’s own pleasure, service, and convenience, as in part the Bible does.
+And if this was the zenith of the moral sensibilities and message of a “Divine God,” what kind of person would want to worship and serve such an immoral “god?”

-At this point some apologists might try to justify slavery in the Bible with the idea Biblical slavery was “different” from American slavery in which slaves were forced laborers held as the property of their masters against their will, and was instead more like American indentured servitude.
+At this point some apologists might try to backpedal by attempting to justify why slavery in the Bible was somehow “different” from American slavery in which slaves were forced laborers held as the property of their masters against their will, and was instead more like American indentured servitude.
 This is not entirely true as we find in Leviticus 25:44-46.

 “You may purchase male or female slaves from among the foreigners who live among you.
 You may also purchase the children of such resident foreigners, including those who have been born in your land.
 You may treat them as your property, passing them on to your children as a permanent inheritance.
 You may treat your slaves like this, but the people of Israel, your relatives, must never be treated this way.”